Acceptable Use Of Information Technology Resources

 No refund of tuition or fees will be granted to students suspended or dismissed for disciplinary reasons as a result of the Academic Code of Conduct and the Student Code of Conduct.
 Peabody reserves the right to revoke scholarships and/or dismiss a student whose academic standing or general conduct is considered unsatisfactory.
 Federal aid will be adjusted according to the Return of Title IV Funds refund policy and may create a balance for which the student is responsible.

-Disability Compliance and Grievances
+Disability Appeals and Grievances

 The Peabody Institute of the Johns Hopkins University does not discriminate on the basis of gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, veteran status or other legally protected characteristic in any student program, activity administered by the University, admission, or employment.